 - Very vanilla: Either use vanilla soy milk or add 2 tsp of vanilla extract to the batch of yogurt.

 - Maple: Add 2 Tbsp of maple syrup and 1 tsp of maple extract.
-It’s delicious with toasted pecans sprinkled on top.
+Maple yogurt is delicious with toasted pecans sprinkled on top.

 - Chai spice: Add in 1 Tbsp of maple syrup with 2 tsp chai spice mix.